nginxinc/nginx-gateway-fabric/docs/building-the-images.md

 ## Prerequisites

-Before you can build the NGINX Kubernetes Gateway and NGINX images, make sure you have the following software installed on your machine:
+Before you can build the NGINX Gateway Fabric and NGINX images, make sure you have the following software installed on your machine:

 - [git](https://git-scm.com/)